tendermint/fundraising/x/fundraising/spec/01_concepts.md

 ## Auction Types

-This fundraising module provides two different types of auctions.
+This fundraising module provides two different types of auctions: 1) Fixed Price Auction and 2) Batch Auction.

-### Fixed Price Auction
+## Fixed Price Auction

-This fixed price auction is to sell a given amount of tokens in a first-come, first-served basis.
+This fixed price auction is to sell a given amount of tokens on a first-come, first-served basis.

-#### What an auctioneer does
+### What an auctioneer does
 When an auctioneer creates a fixed price auction, it must determine the following parameters.

 - **Selling Token**: the denom of tokens to be auctioned,